Hypertrophic Cardiomyopathy (HCM) Overview

 Always follow your provider's advice about exercise if you have hypertrophic cardiomyopathy.
 You may be told to avoid strenuous exercise.
 Also, see your provider for regularly scheduled checkups.

-If you have symptoms, you may need medicines such as beta-blockers and calcium channel blockers to help the heart contract and relax correctly.
-These drugs may relieve chest pain or shortness of breath when exercising.
+If you have symptoms, you may need medicines including beta-blockers and calcium channel blockers or other newer medicines to help the heart contract and relax correctly.
+These medicines may relieve chest pain or shortness of breath when exercising.

 People with arrhythmias may need treatment, such as: